BitInByte/.dotfiles/README.md

 You should install a patched Cascadia Font and attribute it to the used terminal in order to get the icons on telescope and on nerdtree

-You should install MacTex in order to compile latex documents
+You should install MacTex in order to compile latex documents with vimtex

 ## LSP Sources